Request Information

 2nd Grade Math

-Students represent and solve story problems within 20 using picture and bar graphs.
-Students build toward fluency with addition and subtraction as they add and subtract within 100 using strategies based on place value, properties of operations, and the relationship between addition and subtraction.
-They then use what they know to solve story problems.
+Students will represent and solve story problems within 20 using picture and bar graphs.
+They will build toward fluency with addition and subtraction as they add and subtract within 100 using strategies based on place value, properties of operations, and the relationship between addition and subtraction.
+They will use what they know to solve story problems.

-Students measure and estimate lengths in standard units and solve measurement story problems within 100 and then learn about the structure of a number line and use it to represent numbers within 100.
-They also relate addition and subtraction to length and represent the operations on the number line.
+Students measure and estimate lengths in standard units and solve measurement story problems within 100.
+They will study the structure of a number line and use it to represent numbers within 100.
+They will also relate addition and subtraction to length and represent the operations on the number line.

 2nd Grade Science

-Grade 2 science continues to build students’ knowledge about core ideas in life, physical, and earth sciences, as well as engineering design.
+2nd grade science continues to build students’ knowledge about core ideas in life, physical, earth sciences, and engineering design.
 Students will explore the properties of matter, the needs of plants and animals, land and water features, and electricity and magnetism.

 Students will develop and use scientific practices that give them firsthand experience in scientific inquiry, engineering, and technology.
 Throughout the course, scientific learning is connected to concepts across various disciplines, such as mathematics and literacy.